hoangton/smartcash/smarthive/understanding.rst

 Proposal websites
 =================

-The community has gathered around `SmartCash Vote
-<https://vote.smartcash.cc>`__ as a website to facilitate discussion and voting on proposals.
+The community has gathered around `SmartHive Governance Portal <https://vote.smartcash.cc>`__ as a website to facilitate discussion and voting on proposals.

 https://vote.smartcash.cc/TermsAndConditions